 • Base models (#To > 100M).
 We compare with BERT12, XLNet12, RoBERTa12 and BART12 for this category.
 Note that we only include the base variants that have similar model sizes in order to make a fair comparison.

-More details about the baseline models are described in Appendix A.3.3.
+More details about the experiments are described in Appendix A.4.

 4.2 Main Results

 Fully-supervised setting.
 We present the results of MPOBERT and other baseline models on GLUE and Squad for fine-tuning in Table 1.